geneontology/go-ontology/docs/DailyWorkflow.md

-**The current version of the documentation has been moved to http://wiki.geneontology.org/index.php/Installing_and_Using_git**
+**The current version of the documentation has been moved to http://wiki.geneontology.org/index.php/Ontology_Editing_Guide**

 # Daily Workflow

-**The current version of the documentation has been moved to http://wiki.geneontology.org/index.php/Ontology_Editing_Guide**

 ## Updating the local copy of the ontology with 'git pull'